OpenDataPlane/odp/platform/linux-generic/example/ml/README.md

 for example simple linear computation and predicting a handwritten digit in a given image.

+Generating the ONNX models requires python3 and the onnx module.

 ## Simple Linear

 This example runs on a very simple model of form y = 3 * x + 4 where x is given